Linkdlab/FuncNodes/docs/content/components/node.md

 ```

 <div class="nodebuilder" code-source="prev_language-python" id="kvdjdh"></div>
 Furthermore by wrapping it in a function, it can be make sure, that the function accepts all arguments as keyword arguments.
-Since internally Funcnodes calls the function with all-keyword arguments.
+Since internally Funcnodes calls the function with all-keyword arguments, which is some functions don't accept:
-You can see for example in:

 ```python
 from typing import Tuple